-Update: traveling to San Pancho, Mexico in 2020 after COVID
+Update: traveling to San Pancho, Mexico in 2021 during COVID

 - The local community is encouraging social distancing and the use of masks; please be respectful.

 - Restaurants are open but also encourage take away until the situation improves.

 - Some restaurants and services have been closed for a while and are slowly reopening.

 San Pancho is a pretty laid back town on the Riviera Nayarit at only 10 minutes drive from Sayulita, it offers a quieter and more simple lifestyle compared to the busier Sayulita.

 I was traveling to the Riviera Nayarit with a friend who joined me for a brief leg of my journey through Latin America and our first stop would have been Sayulita.

 We couldn’t wait to get to what we knew to be the coolest place to be on the Riviera Nayarit.

 We loved it especially for Sayulita beaches and the great shopping but when we get to see San Pancho we just fall in love.